Please note this is best viewed

 Went to Helmesley meeting with Larry Birch at Peterboro'- Got to Gilling at 6 - 2 most capital trains from town.
 2 waters the "Black swan" - Read Midshipmam Easy

-On the big water - nobody did much - found my tackle in the most disgraceful state from not having been looked at since last year - I lose 4 or 5 - and one good one which broke me - Larry got a few - but the weather was very difficult only those who know it well had a chance of doing anything- felt I could not throw as good a line as last year- in (fact?)
+On the big water - nobody did much - found my tackle in the most disgraceful state from not having been looked at since last year - I lose 4 or 5 - and one good one which broke me - Larry got a few - but the weather was very difficult only those who know it well had a chance of doing anything - felt I could not throw as good a line as last year - in (fact?)
 I was not well or half keen.

 3. FRIDAY (GOOD)

-- big water again - Larry got a few as usual - I only one - river crowded with rods.
+- Big water again - Larry got a few as usual - I only one - river crowded with rods.
 Cast in a good many small ones as usual. found the living was most reprehensible.
 Phillips Secretary called and was very civil-

-To Rieveaulx - in the dog cart - wind sometimes made getting a line into the water almost impossible - Larry got 14 I got only 8- but I did not work very hard - in fact I began to care very little about it.
+To Riveaulx - in the dog cart - wind sometimes made getting a line into the water almost impossible - Larry got 14 I got only 8- but I did not work very hard - in fact I began to care very little about it.
 Commenced a systematic reformation in the grub - it was really necessary -

 5. SUNDAY.
 EASTER

 To morning ch(urch) with Larry - service rather long - fine looking church rather.
-Heard from Rackham. papers came pretty regularly - I walked over to Rieveaulx - and sketched - went a new way - it brought me out at the back of the Abbey.
+Heard from Rackham. papers came pretty regularly - I walked over to Riveaulx - and sketched - went a new way - it brought me out at the back of the Abbey.
 Began to read "Such Things Are"

 6. MONDAY.
 (EASTER)

-Did not take the water at all today - I was waiting for my shoes- walked about - got through the day - Finished "Such Things Are" - Larry got a good basket at Rieveaulx - a ceremony took place among the natives called "Riding the Stang " equivalent to Rough Music - Expressing the popular disgust at a man ill using ( & kicking an old creature of 80 - lodging in his house - three nights this took place.
+Did not take the water at all today - I was waiting for my shoes- walked about - got through the day - Finished "Such Things Are" - Larry got a good basket at Riveaulx - a ceremony took place among the natives called "Riding the Stang " equivalent to Rough Music - Expressing the popular disgust at a man ill using ( & kicking an old creature of 80 - lodging in his house - three nights this took place.

 Got one grayling on the Big River - Larry did rather better - but the water was getting more difficult every day - I was getting very tired of it indeed - Grub improved from constant admonitions - Commenced Maretimo a lively little story